 Welfare economics is the study of how the allocation of resources affects economic well-being.
 Indeed, the objective of most economic activity is to provide what people most desire.
 Because people's disposable income is limited, they must decide what they want and what they are willing to pay.
 However, sellers must decide how much they want to produce and at what price they must charge to make a profit.
-Although sellers want to sell for the highest possible price, they will also want to sell all that they have produced, so they will have to charge a price low enough to sell their supply.
+Although sellers want to sell for the highest possible price, they will also want to sell all that they have produced, so the price must be low enough to sell their supply.

 People vary greatly in their desire for a particular product, which is measured by their willingness to pay, the maximum amount that a buyer will pay for a good.
 Some people will not be willing to pay the market price, so they will do without the product.
 Others are willing to pay much more than the market price, but since the market price is set by competition and the market demand for the product, with the result that the same price will be charged to everyone, those people willing to pay more for the good will be able to get it for the market price.
 The amount that a consumer is willing to pay minus the amount actually paid results in a consumer surplus for the consumer.

 Consumer Surplus = Willingness to Pay Price – Market Price